Marijuana Effects on Simulated Driving Performance

 Time Frame

-Time Frame: These outcomes will be recorded prior to and in regular intervals after drug administration for the duration of the session (approx. 9 hrs)
+Time Frame: This outcome was recorded in regular intervals after drug administration for the duration of the session (approx. 9 hrs) and a peak score was calculated across all these time intervals.

-These outcomes will be recorded prior to and in regular intervals after drug administration for the duration of the session (approx. 9 hrs)
+This outcome was recorded in regular intervals after drug administration for the duration of the session (approx. 9 hrs) and a peak score was calculated across all these time intervals.

 Secondary Outcome Measures